tdslot/cert-tree.rs/.kilocode/workflows/workflow.md

 # Software Development Workflow Rules

 This document outlines the comprehensive workflow guidelines for the cert-tree.rs project, incorporating industry best practices for Rust development, version control, testing, and release management.
+It merges general development processes with detailed Git workflow strategies based on an adapted Git Flow model (from nvie/gitflow) combined with GitHub Flow and Trunk-Based Development elements, suitable for small teams or solo development.

+**Version:** 2.0 (Merged Git Workflow v1.0 on 2025-09-29)
+**Date:** 2025-09-29

 ## Core Principles